-The Clear Desk and Clear Screen Policy shall communicate the Management’s intent to protect information stored in physical and electronic media and minimize risk of unauthorized access.
-Information is an asset which, like other important business assets, has value to XXX and consequently needs to be suitably protected.
+The Clear Desk and Clear Screen Policy shall communicate the Management’s intent to protect information stored in physical and electronic media and minimize the risk of unauthorized access.
+Information is an asset that, like other important business assets, has value to XXX and consequently needs to be suitably protected.
 Information, in whatever form it takes, or means by which it is shared or stored, should always be appropriately protected.

-To improve the security and confidentiality of information, wherever possible a clear desk policy for papers and removable storage media and clear screen policy for information processing facilities shall be adopted.
+To improve the security and confidentiality of information, wherever possible a clear desk policy for papers and removable storage media and a clear screen policy for information processing facilities shall be adopted.
 This shall reduce the risk of unauthorized access, loss of, and damage to information during and outside normal working hours or when areas are unattended.
 The purpose of this policy is to set forth the requirements to ensure that all work areas are clear of company information, whether in electronic or paper form, classified as Level 1 – Confidential (Confidential) or Level 2 – Internal Use (Internal Use) when the work area is unattended.

 Level 1 – Confidential Information

-Confidential information is information whose unauthorized use, access, disclosure acquisition, modification, loss, or deletion could result in severe damage to XXX’s employees, or customers.
+Confidential information is information whose unauthorized use, access, disclosure acquisition, modification, loss, or deletion could result in severe damage to XXX’s employees or customers.
 Financial loss, damage to XXX’s reputation, and legal action could occur.
 Confidential information is intended solely for use within XXX’s and limited to those with a “business need-to-know”.
 Statutes, regulations, or other legal obligations or mandates protect much of this information.
 Disclosure of Confidential information to persons outside of the organization is governed by specific standards and controls designed to protect the information.